Joelgp83/Build-scripts-for-switchroot-android/README.md

 ## qbuild.sh

 `qbuild.sh` is the build script.
-You can control the number of CPU cores/threads to use with `-j(number)`.
+Optionally, you can control the number of CPU cores/threads to use with `-j(number)`.
 Run this script after `qupd8.sh` to build with the latest source changes.

 Standard invocation with default options will be